clemenssielaff/notf/src/app/README.md

                     Scene (1, shared)
                         Item (*)

-The Application is a singleton and owns a PropertyManager as well as all Window.
+The Application is a singleton and owns a PropertyGraph as well as all Window.

 Windows are actually shared_ptrs because they are controlled by the user.
 The Application on the other side is not (only instanciated).